Most interesting landmarks of Djibouti

 - Handoga – Dikhil.
 Site of prehistoric settlement.
 It is possible that it was developed by unexplored, indigenous culture.

-Described wonders of Djibouti
+Described landmarks of Djibouti

 Featured: Day Forest (Goda Mountains)

 The largest forest in Djibouti is Day Forest in Goda Massif.
 This isolated forest is surrounded by endless semi-deserts and deserts of Afar region and there is only one more, smaller forest in Mabla Mountains to the east.

 Discover Djibouti like you have never seen it before.
 Whether you are a first time traveler or avid visitor of this region of the world, this book is the perfect guide for you.
 Read about all the amazing surprises you could find and all the must see places.
 Included in this book is the information about The Lake Assal, The Mousa Ali and everything in between.